 4. Hagia Sophia Istanbul Mosque Tour: Sailing Through Byzantium

 Touring Hagia Sophia is like taking a journey through time.
 So, please take your time to absorb it.
 Here is what awaits you in your Hagia Sophia tour.

 Once you pass through the outer gate, you can enter Hagia Sophia.
 You will be amazed by the magnificent and gigantic entrance of Hagia Sophia.
 The mosaics above the entrance door are eye-catching.Then you pass through another door and find yourself in a long corridor.
 If you pass through the door on the right side, you are welcomed by the prayer area.

 At this point we recommend that you take off your shoes when you enter and dress more modestly in advance.
 Inside, a huge area with a huge dome and chandeliers awaits you.
 Don’t forget to look at the dome and the mosaics on it.
 Because Hagia Sophia is known for its beauty and the mosaics that adorn its walls.

 To save time, check out these tours to visit Hagia Sophia!

 5. Location of Hagia Sophia

-Hagia Sophia is located in Sultanahmet Square.
+Hagia Sophia is located in Sultanahmet Square, which is one of the most historic areas of Istanbul.
 Because of its location, you are in an ideal position to visit the Sultanahmet Mosque, Basilica Cistern and Topkapi Palace.
 They are within walking distance from the square.
-Add a relaxing stop to your travel route at the Sultanahmet Square.
+Add a relaxing stop to your travel route at Sultanahmet Square.
 Look around to see the fascinating beauties of Hagia Sophia Grand Mosque and Sultanahmet Mosque among the flowers and fountains.